Causal clustering: design of cluster experiments under network interference: Empirical illustration and practical recommendations

 \subsection{Clustering in the field}

-We consider as an application the problem of informing individuals to increase insurance take-up studied in \cite{cai2015social}.
-The authors collected network information in approximately 184 villages in rural China from 48 larger regions.
-We use network data collected by \cite{cai2015social} to study the properties of the proposed method, where we assume that two individuals are connected if at least one of the two indicates the other as a friend.
-Because we do not require information from end-line outcomes, we construct a network using information from surveyed individuals as well as their friends.
-The network has in total $7649$ nodes, once we also include individuals who are friends of surveyed individuals (but do not necessarily live in their same village or were surveyed in the experiment).
-Individuals between villages present on average $50\%$ of their connections \textit{outside} their village.
-On the other hand, individuals in different regions (with approximately $50$ regions) have $99\%$ of their connections within the same region.
-We use an adjacency matrix a ``weak ties" adjacency matrix, where two individuals are connected if either indicates the other has a friend.
+Next, we present an application to the field experiment of \cite{cai2015social}, where the treatment consists of informing individuals about an insurance product.

-We study clustering within each region and report results for different clustering algorithms.
-Clustering within each region is performed as in Algorithm \ref{alg:1}, where we first estimate $\hat{\mathbf{X}}(K)$ via semi-definite programming, use $K$-means algorithm to retrieve the clusters from $\hat{\mathbf{X}}(K)$ and iterate to estimate the optimal number of clusters $K$.
-We report the frontier with respect to the absolute bias consistently with Algorithm \ref{alg:1}.
+\cite{cai2015social} collected network information in 185 villages in rural China from 48 larger regions.
+We use these network data to study the properties of the proposed method.
+The network has a total of \(7,649\) nodes, once we also include individuals who are friends of surveyed individuals.
+Individuals have on average about \(50\%\) of their connections outside their own village.
+By contrast, individuals in different regions are almost disconnected: about \(99\%\) of links are within region.
+We therefore construct clusterings separately within each region.
+We use the ``weak ties'' adjacency matrix, where two individuals are connected if either person lists the other as a friend.